Please let us know what you would find most useful to have on our website!

 We hope that this will help provide better access to the surgery and it will allow us to manage our teams better across the two sites.

-The number for our Kingfisher branch will stop working during the Summer
+The number for our Kingfisher branch will stop working during the Winter

 We will be sending out a text and email about this change in the next couple of months